Herm71/jc-eleventy/src/posts/on-building-with-eleventy.md

 description: "Exploring Static Site Generators"
 date: 2024-09-25
 author: "Jason"
-tags: [eleventy, web development, "beginner'&apos;' mind"]
+tags: [eleventy, web development, "draft"]
 ---

 I've been building websites since 2011.
 Not as long as some people but long enough.
 [WordPress](https://wordpress.org) has largely been my bread and butter for most of this time.
 [It still is](https://github.com/ucsc/ucsc-2022/commits/main/?author=Herm71).
 But in my current role as a [web developer for UC Santa Cruz](https://campusdirectory.ucsc.edu/cd_detail?uid=jchafin), I've had many opportunities to develop using _other_ content creation systems, such as [Static Site Generators (SSGs)](https://jamstack.org/generators/).